New Texas Law: Tougher Penalties for Assaulting a Pregnant Woman

 What is your defenses against domestic violence?

 Being accused of domestic violence can impact an individual personally and professionally.
 In many cases, the accusation alone is enough to harm a person’s life or career.
-This is why it’s important to work with an experienced Texas criminal defense lawyer if you have been accused of domestic violence.
+This is why it’s important to work with an experienced Dallas criminal lawyer if you have been accused of domestic violence.

 There are many possible defenses to a domestic violence charge, including self-defense, a mistake, or an unintentional injury to the victim.